MinecraftHopper/MinecraftHopper/_help/guides/getting-minecraft-logs/index.md

 ![](/static/images/help/guides/getting-minecraft-logs/log-step4.png)

 #### Step 5
-As soon as your issue has occurred, copy the entire log by pressing Ctrl + A (Windows / Linux) / Cmd + A (Mac).
+As soon as your issue has occurred, copy the entire log by pressing Cmd-A (Windows / Linux) / Cmd-A (Mac).
 All text in the window should be highlighted.
-Afterwards press Ctrl + C (Windows / Linux) / Cmd + C (Mac) to copy the text into the clipboard.
+Afterwards press Ctrl-C (Windows / Linux) / Cmd-C (Mac) to copy the text into the clipboard.
 ![](/static/images/help/guides/getting-minecraft-logs/log-step5.png)

 #### Step 6
 Open Ubuntu Pastebin: https://paste.ubuntu.com

-Paste the text you copied from the file into the text area in the center of the page at Ubuntu Paste by pressing Ctrl + V (Windows / Linux) / Cmd + V (Mac), or by right-clicking on the Content text field (highlighted in red), then select Paste.
+Paste the text you copied from the file into the text area in the center of the page at Ubuntu Paste by pressing Cmd-V (Windows / Linux) / Cmd-V (Mac), or by right-clicking on the Content text field (highlighted in red), then select Paste.
 The "Poster" field will be your Minecraft Username.
 ![](/static/images/help/guides/getting-minecraft-logs/log-step6.png)

 #### Step 7